 Preparing for the launch of Android 1.0

 In 2007, Apple launched the first iPhone and ushered in a new era in mobile computing.
-At the time, Google was still working on Android under tight secrecy but in November of that year, the company slowly started to reveal its plans to combat Apple and other mobile platforms.
-It used the formation of what was called the Open Handset Alliance, which include phone makers like HTC and Motorola, chip manufacturers such as Qualcomm and Texas Instruments, and carriers including T-Mobile.
+At the time, Google was still working on Android in secret, but in November of that year, the company slowly started to reveal its plans to combat Apple and other mobile platforms.
+It used the formation of what was called the Open Handset Alliance, which included phone makers like HTC and Motorola, chip manufacturers such as Qualcomm and Texas Instruments, and carriers including T-Mobile.

 Then Google Chairman and CEO Eric Schmidt was quoted as saying, “Today’s announcement is more ambitious than any single ‘Google Phone’ that the press has been speculating about over the past few weeks.
 Our vision is that the powerful platform we’re unveiling will power thousands of different phone models.”

-Google reportedly had at least two alpha builds of Android released internally before the company launched the public beta of version 1.0 for developers in November 2007, around the same time it announced the Open Handset Alliance.
-It also developed its own internal reference handset, code-named “Sooner”, that was never released to the public.
-Several years later, developer Steven Troughton-Smith got his hands on one of these early reference phones and posted images and his own impressions of “Sooner”.
+Google reportedly had at least two alpha builds of Android released internally before the company launched the public beta of version 1.0 for developers Nov.
+5, 2007, around the same time it announced the Open Handset Alliance.
+It also developed its own internal reference handset, code-named “Sooner,” that was never released to the public.
+Several years later, developer Steven Troughton-Smith got his hands on one of these early reference phones and posted images and his own impressions of “Sooner.”
 As you can see, the overall look of this phone was more like BlackBerry’s handsets than the iPhone, at a time when many people were skeptical of “touchscreen only” devices.

-In September 2008, the very first Android smartphone was announced, the T-Mobile G1, also known as the HTC Dream in other parts of the world.
-It went on sale in the US in October of that year.
+In Sept.
+2008, the very first Android smartphone was announced, the T-Mobile G1, also known as the HTC Dream in other parts of the world.
+It went on sale in the U.S. Oct. of that year.
 The phone, with its pop-up 3.2-inch touchscreen combined with a QWERTY physical keyboard, wasn’t exactly a design marvel.
 Indeed, the phone got bad reviews overall from technology media outlets.
 The device didn’t even have a standard 3.5 mm headphone jack, which unlike today, was pretty much a de facto phone feature among Android’s competition.

 What’s with those sweet code names?

-While most Android releases have candy or dessert-style code names, the first version of the OS (1.0) that was publicly released in September 2008 did not have a code name at all, either internally or publicly, according to what Android engineer Jean-Baptiste Queru told Android Police in 2012.
-Android 1.1, released in February 2009, didn’t have a public code name.
+While most Android releases have candy or dessert-style code names, the first version of the OS (1.0) that was publicly released in Sept.
+2008 did not have a code name at all, either internally or publicly, according to what Android engineer Jean-Baptiste Queru told Android Police in 2012.
+Android 1.1, released in Feb.
+2009, didn’t have a public code name.
 However, it reportedly used the internal name “Petit four” while it was in development at Google.
-The name refers to a dessert-style food from France.
+The name refers to a French dessert.

 The Android logo